 During the third quarter of 2023, we entered into a barter arrangement in which we have agreed to deliver products with a retail value of \$41.6 million in exchange for an equal value of advertising that we may use over the four-year term of the arrangement.
 Amendments to this contract were executed in 2024 whereby inventory with a contract value of \$19.5 million was exchanged for an equal value of advertising credits.
 For a variety of reasons, we may not receive the benefits we expect from the barter arrangement.
 The counterparty is a firm that specializes in barter arrangements, rather than an advertising agency, and the quality and quantity of the advertising available under the arrangement may not meet our expectations or may not be usable by us, in part or in whole.
-Any advertising provided under the arrangement may be difficult to value, and we are relying in significant part on the good faith of the counterparty to value the advertising accurately.
+Any advertising credit that remains unused at the end of the four-year term will expire, and we will not receive any compensation for the amount of the unused credit.
+The value of the advertising provided under the arrangement may be difficult to value, and we are relying in significant part on the good faith of the counterparty to value the advertising accurately.
 The quantity of advertising available under the arrangement may also decrease over the four-year term because of inflation or other factors that increase the cost of advertising.
 If we do not receive the expected benefits from the barter arrangement, the value of the prepaid advertising credits on our balance sheet may be impaired which would reduce our earnings and impede our ability to keep our financial covenants with our lenders.
-In addition, although the barter arrangement limits the locations in which the counterparty may sell our products, our revenue may lead to fees or impair our relationships with existing distributors.
+In addition, although the barter arrangement limits the locations in which the counterparty may sell our products, our revenue may decline as we compete for sales with the products we deliver under the arrangement, and we may experience disruption in markets where we have exclusive agreements that may lead to fees or impair our relationships with existing distributors.